Masthead-RED-Desktop-1440x246

 The National Heritage Board administers the guidelines for usage of the six national symbols.
 More details, as well as information on displaying the flag at half mast, can be found on the National Heritage Board website.

-Mr Lee Kuan Yew is the Founding Prime Minister of Singapore, who led the Government of Singapore from 1959 to 1990.
-Following Mr Lee’s passing on 23 March 2015, many have sought to pay tribute to Mr Lee with images and artworks featuring his likeness, or have used Mr Lee’s image to identify with Singapore.
+Mr. Lee Kuan Yew is the Founding Prime Minister of Singapore, who led the Government of Singapore from 1959 to 1990.
+Following the late Mr. Lee’s passing on 23 March 2015, many have sought to pay tribute to the late Mr. Lee with images and artworks featuring his likeness or have used the late Mr. Lee’s image to identify with Singapore.

-MCCY has drawn up a set of guidelines on the appropriate use of Mr Lee’s name and image:
+MCCY has drawn up a set of guidelines on the appropriate use of materials relating to the late Mr. Lee:

-1. could be used for purposes of identifying with the nation, including on works of art or publications or items for charitable purposes;
+i. identifying with the nation, including on works of art or publications; and

 Last updated on 10 August 2023